ericsonga/APCSAReview/_sources/Unit1-Getting-Started/VariableBasics/vEasyMC.rst

    :feedback_c: Math.random returns a value from 0 to not quite 1.
 When you multiply it by 5 you get a value from 0 to not quite 5.
 When you cast to int you get a value from 0 to 4.
 Adding 5 gives a value from 5 to 9.
    :feedback_d: This would be true if Math.random returned a value between 0 and 1, but it won't ever return 1.
 The cast to int results in a number from 0 to 4.
 Adding 5 gives a value from 5 to 9.

    Given the following code segment, what is the value of ``num`` when it finishes executing?
+Math.random() returns a random decimal number between 0 and up to 1, for example 0.4.

     .. code-block:: java